jhu99/GRNLMM/README.md

 # GRNLMM: Constructing gene co-expression networks from single-cell expression data using linear mixed model

+## introduction
+We development a new method, GRNLMM, which models single-cell expression data by a linear mixed model and uses the covariance matrix of random effect terms to characterize the correlation between genes.
+To overcome the influence of randomness of intercellular expression and improve the accuracy of the predicted GRNs, we use a known correlation matrix to reflect the relationship between cells and add a noise term to the model.
+Our results show that GRNLMM has advantages in accurately identifying the co-expressive relationships between genes and can explore genes and gene function modules that play an essential role in biological processes.

 ## Installation
 For installation please use the following codes in R